caseymcc/UE4CMake/README.md

     public {YourProject}(ReadOnlyTargetRules Target) : base(Target)
     {
         ...
-        CMakeTarget.add(Target, this, "{lib's cmake target name}", "{location to cmake lib source}", "{cmake args}");
+        CMakeTarget.add(Target, this, "{lib's cmake target name}", "{location to cmake lib source}", "{cmake args}", {bool, use system compiler});
         ...
     }
 }
 ```
+- {lib's cmake target name} - target name in the libraries `CMakeLists.txt` file, name proviced to add_library({target name})
+- {location to cmake lib source} - directory of libraries `CMakeLists.txt`, it should be relative to your projects `{Project}.Build.cs`.
+- {cmake args} - any cmake arguments you want to provide to the target, some information is pulled from the unreal build system like, `BUILD_TYPE`, `INSTALL_PATH`, `CXX_COMPILER`, and etc... but you can still override them via this argument and set any options.
+- {bool, use system compiler} - optional linux only,  tells the build system to use the system compiler over the embbeded compiler in UE4/5.
+The embbeded compiler can be limited although it is relatively new clang version, for example even though it supports C++17 it does not include the std::filesystem library.
+Likely if you use this option your cmake library needs to be a shared object (.so) as static linking from a different compiler likely won't work.

+## How it works

-The CMakeTarget will then create a directory in your Intermediate directory under `Intermediate/CMakeTarget/{LibName}`.
-It will generate a CMakeLists.txt file that will link to cmake libraries directory and will call cmake to generate the build files under `build` in the same `Intermediate/CMakeTarget/{LibName}` directory.
-Once the cmake generation is complete it will then use cmake to build the lib and will fetch the libs includes and addtional libraries from its target name and then automatically add that to the `ModuleRules` with `PublicIncludePaths` and `PublicAdditionalLibraries`.
-It will also add the cmake target's source/CMakeLists files to `ModuleRules.ExternalDependencies` so that changes to the cmake target will outdate the UE4 project which will force a build of the cmake target.
-If the cmake generation or build fails it will add a non existent file to the dependencies forcing cmake run again on the next build.
+When you project build files are generated, CMakeTarget will create a directory in your Intermediate directory under `Intermediate/CMakeTarget/{LibName}`.
+It will generate a CMakeLists.txt file that will link to added library directory.
+It will then call cmake to generate the build files for that library under `build` in the same `Intermediate/CMakeTarget/{LibName}` directory.
+Once the cmake generation is complete it will then use cmake to build the library and will fetch the library's include directoryes and additonal library libraries required for the target.
+It will then automatically add those to the `ModuleRules` varibles `PublicIncludePaths` and `PublicAdditionalLibraries`.
+It will also add the cmake target's CMakeLists file and source files to `ModuleRules.ExternalDependencies` so that changes to the cmake target or it's source will outdate the UE4/5 project which will force a re-build of the cmake target.
+If the cmake generation or build fails it will add a non existent file to the dependencies forcing cmake to run again on the next build.
 Once the cmake completes successfully the non existent file will no longer be included.

+The above cmake functionality generates an output file in the `Intermediate/CMakeTarget/{LibName}/Build` directory buildinfo_{BuildType}.ouput, this includes all the information that is added to the `ModuleRules`.
+This same directory includes all the cmake build information that is generated and will include cmake logs if you run into errors.

 There is support to get the binary locations of the lib but is not currently setup.